linkorb/polaris-local-inventory/README.md

 Local, development version of your Infrastructure.

-The playbook in this repo is intended to be used with Ubuntu Multipass to spin up whatever Inventory the developer needs.
+The playbook in this repo is intended to be used with Ubuntu Multipass to spin up whatever Inventory the developer needs while they work on ansible-collection-polaris.

 ## Usage